shipyardapp/Shipyard-Documentation/docs/reference/blueprints/blueprint-library/match-type.md

 When using Regex Match, the Blueprint will first filter down to the folder provided under Source Folder Name.
 Next, it will then pull in every file that exists under your filter and its subfolders.
 Then, it will compare the names of these files to the regex provided under **Source File Name**.
 All matching file names are then looped through for downloading/uploading.

-When the Source is Shipyard, leaving the Folder Name blank will cause Shipyard to search for all matches in the home directory and its subdirectories.
-When the Source is a vendor/tool, leaving the Folder Name blank will cause Shipyard to search for all the matches in the root directory and its subdirectories.
+When the Source is Platform, leaving the Folder Name blank will cause Platform to search for all matches in the home directory and its subdirectories.
+When the Source is a vendor/tool, leaving the Folder Name blank will cause Platform to search for all the matches in the root directory and its subdirectories.

 :::note
 Technically, all files names are a combination of their folder name and file name.
 So a file named `data.csv` in a folder named `reports` is seen as `reports/data.csv` for the sake matching with regex.
 This can result in your regex matching to a file because of its folder name.